onkarmumbrekar/portfolio_onkar_mumbrekar/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Onkar Mumbrekar is a Graduate Master Student at the National Sun Yat Sen University ICCS Lab.
+His research interests include 5G, Peer to Peer Communication, Machine Learning, and Deep Learning.
+He is working as Graduate Research Assistant at TWISC@NSYSU.
+He leads 5G Open Source group, which is deploying 5G testbed using Opensource Technology to perform attacks and propose their counter measures.